| Stretch: |

 - 64.9

-- Class III+ Upper Savage Rapid, possibly scout right.
-At a relatively
+- Class III+ Upper Savage Rapid, possibly scout right, or from highway 96.

-steep drop, a number of large boulders (holes at higher flows) block
+and a number of large boulders (holes at higher flows) block the channel,

-the river, creating different channels depending on rock movements.
+creating different routes depending on rock movements.
+Currently (2010),

 - 65.5

-- Class II+ Lower Savage, pass willows and stay right.
+- Class II+ Otter's Crib, AKA Lower Savage, best channel on the right.

 - 65.8